Learning Treatment Effects in Panels with General Intervention Patterns: Experiments

 Now the challenge in these settings is that these promotions are often decided based on previous sales.
 Put another way, the treatment matrix $Z$ is constructed {\em adaptively}.
 We considered a simple model for generating adaptive patterns for $Z$: Fix parameters $(a, b)$.
 If the sale of a product reaches its lowest point among the past $a$ weeks, then we added promotions for the following $b$ weeks (this models a common preference for promoting low-sale products).
 Across our instances, $(a,b)$ was generated according to $a \in \mathrm{Uni}[5, 25], b \in \mathrm{Uni}[5, 25].$ This represents a treatment pattern where it is unclear how typical synthetic control approaches (SDID, RSC) might even be applied.

 The rank of $M^{*}$ is estimated via the spectrum with $r \sim 35$.
 See \cref{tab:synthetic-average-delta-tau} for the results averaged over 1,000 instances.
-The average of ${|\tau-\tau^{*}|}/{\tau^{*}}$ is $\sim 5.3\%$ for our algorithm, versus $27.6\%$ for MC-NNM.
-We conjecture that the reason for this is that highly structured missing-ness patterns are challenging for matrix-completion algorithms; we overcome this limitation by leveraging the treated data as well.
-Of course, there is a natural trade-off here: if the heterogeneity in $\delta$ were on the order of the variation in $M^*$ (so that $\|\delta \circ Z\| \gg \sigma_{r}(M^{*})$) then it is unclear that the treated data would help (and it might, in fact, hurt).
-But for most practical applications, the treatment effects we seek to estimate are typically small relative to the nominal observed values.
+The average of ${|\tau-\tau^{*}|}/{\tau^{*}}$ is $\sim 2\%$ for our algorithm, versus $13\%$ for MC-NNM, indicating a strong improvement.
+This demonstrates the advantage of our algorithm for \textbf{complex adaptive treatment patterns}, which widely exist in real applications.
+On the other hand, the performance of matrix-completion algorithms is limited for those structured and adaptive missing-ness patterns.
+We overcome this limitation by leveraging the treated data\footnote{There is a natural trade-off here: if the heterogeneity in $\delta$ were on the order of the variation in $M^*$ (so that $\|\delta \circ Z\| \gg \sigma_{r}(M^{*})$) then it is unclear that the treated data would help (and it might, in fact, hurt).
+But for most practical applications, the treatment effects we seek to estimate are typically small relative to the nominal observed values.}.

-\textbf{Real Data.} This dataset consists of daily sales and promotion information of 571 drug stores over 942 days, collected from Rossmann Store Sales dataset \cite{Rossmannsales2021}.
+\textbf{Real Data.} This dataset consists of daily sales and promotion information of 571 drug stores over 942 days, collected from Rossmann Store Sales dataset \citep{Rossmannsales2021}.
 The promotion dataset $Z$ is binary (1 indicates a promo is running on that specific day and store).
 The {\em real} pattern is highly complex (see \cref{fig:rossmann-sales}) and hence synthetic-control type methods (SDID, RSC) again do not apply.
 Our goal here is to estimate the average increase of sales $\tau^{*}$ brought by the promotion.

 The hyperparameters for all algorithms were tuned using rank $r \sim 70$ (estimated via cross validation).
 A test set $\Omega$ consisting of 20\% of the treated entires is randomly sampled and hidden.
 The test error is then calculated by $\|P_{\Omega}(M+\tau Z - O)\|_{\F}^2 / \|P_{\Omega}(O-\bar{O})\|_{\F}^2$ where $\bar{O}$ is the mean-value of $O$. \cref{fig:rossmann-sales} shows the results averaged over 100 instances.
 Our algorithm provides superior test error.
 This is potentially a conservative measure since it captures error in approximating both $M^{*}$ and $\tau^{*}$; the variation contributed by $M^*$ to observations is substantially larger that that contributed by $\tau^*$.
 Now whereas the ground-truth for $\tau^*$ is not known here, the negative treatment effects estimated by MC-NNM and OLS seem less likely since store-wise promotions are typically associated with positive effects on sales.